 Change your inner dialogue.
 Listen to how you talk to yourself.
 Rehearsing and repeating self-blame is the biggest barrier to feeling inner peace.
 We are often our own worst critics.
 Shut down the conversation when you start hearing those criticisms!
 Start giving yourself some good news!
 Leave the past in the past.
 Learn from your mistakes and move on.
-As Nelson Mandela - the first black President of South Africa - once said, "I never lose.
+As Nelson Mandela once said, "I never lose.
 I either win or I learn."
 And as the Apostle Paul wrote, "...this one thing I do: forgetting what lies behind and reaching forward to what lies ahead, I press on..."
 (Philippians 3:13).